davegill/wrf-coop/README_user.md

 mv wrfout_d01_2000-01-24_12:00:00 MPI
 cp wrf.exe MPI
 ```
-2. With the steps listed above, generate an OpenMP executable, run the test case, and save the results.
-To check bit-for-bit identical results, use the `-d` option on `configure`.
+2. With the steps listed above, generate a serial executable, run the test case, and save the results.
+To allow us to eventually check bit-for-bit identical results, remember to use the `-d` option on `configure`.
 This removes the optimization, and the compiler can return identical results.
 To use four parallel threads for compiling the code, use `-j 4` on the `compile` command.
 This can cut the time to build the executables in half.
 ```
 cd /wrf/WRF
 clean -a